 Remember that a release quality production is one that:

-- Will have the sound quality you expect from a commercially available CD
+Will have the sound quality you expect from a commercially available product

 - You can continue to be proud of and market for years to come